 The three were found guilty of embezzling 1.22 billion baht from the BBC in collusion with Saxena.

-The money will go to the creditors of the bank.
+The sum will go to the creditors of the bank.
 The department is also tracing embezzled money hidden in Canada.

-To date, the department has also auctioned off BBC assets worth about 686 million baht, which will go to creditors, mostly financial institutions.
+To date, the department has also auctioned off BBC assets worth about 686 million baht, which would go to creditors, mostly financial institutions.